ggian/suplemmentary_material_CMPB/README.md

 sensitivity and specificity were greater than 93.13%.
 Conclusions: We identified AUs combinations which are relevant to the stress conditions of each experimental phase and potentially utilized for each stressor type.

+## Experimental Tasks
+An experimental protocol was designed and conducted to investigate facial/physiological responses in stress conditions.
+The experiment included neutral tasks (used as reference) and stressful tasks in which stress conditions were simulated and induced employing different types of stressors.
+These stressors were categorized into 4 different phases:
+•	social exposure
+•	emotional recall
+•	mental workload tasks
+•	stressful videos presentation